 I love these mini dressing bottles, sometimes I will prepare a few at a time and have them ready in the fridge.

 These containers are great for cut-up fruit or cooked grains.

 These little boxes are very useful if you want to put a few items together, like sliced celery and peanut butter, or carrot sticks and sliced cucumbers.
 Don’t be surprised though if they all go “missing” within two days.
 My kids love to take them to school as well.

-Best part, you can order all of these on amazon, quick and easy
+The best part, you can order all of these on Amazon, quick and easy.

 Oh, and don’t forget to add funny napkins like these

-Salad with 4 oz of salmon (I just squeeze a lemon over it, sprinkle with salt, pepper and drizzle with a bit of honey.
-Bake at 400F for about 17 minutes), ? cup cooked multicolored quinoa, a light dressing and a piece of gum.
+Salad with 4 oz of salmon (I just squeeze a lemon over it, sprinkle with salt, pepper, and drizzle with a bit of honey.
+Bake at 400F for about 17 minutes), 1/2 cup cooked multicolored quinoa, a light dressing and a piece of gum.
 (You’ll need it after this salad)

 Tuna for lunch is always a good idea.
 Add some Wasa crackers and a funny napkin and you are good to go.